 Here are 4 types of mineral insulation materials

-Stone wool (also known as rock wool) is an insulating material made from stone or iron ore that has been reduced to fibers.
+Stone wool (also known as rock wool) is an insulating material made from stone or iron ore that has been reduced to fibres.
 It often contains recycled elements.
 It is used to insulate different sections of the house, such as walls or the basement.
 Stone wool is generally found in the form of panels or mattresses.
 There is also a stone wool product that can be blown into place.
 All of the aforementioned products are easy to install.

 They are very affordable and can be found through most renovation retailers across Canada.
 Their R-value, which serves to determine the insulation performance level, is set between 2.8 and 4.5 per inch, depending on the type.
 This means that they are a fairly efficient thermal insulation material.
 Stone wool also offers good resistance against fire, humidity and sound propagation (which is a great solution for soundproofing).

 Extraction stone wool generates pollution but in some cases, this material can be completely recycled.
 Health risks are low but not inexistent as the product may contain low emission formaldehyde.

-Fiberglass is a mix of sand and partly recycled glass.
+Fibreglass is a mix of sand and partly recycled glass.
 This material is often used to insulate walls and attics.
 It is easy to install and can be found in the form of panels, mattresses or as a blown-in product.
-Fiberglass is inexpensive and easily found in renovation stores across Canada.
-With an R value between 3.0 and 4.5 per inch depending on the form you choose, it is considered a good thermal insulation product.
+Fibreglass is inexpensive and easily found in renovation stores across Canada.
+With an R-value between 3.0 and 4.5 per inch depending on the form you choose, it is considered a good thermal insulation product.
 However, it is very water-sensitive, which affects its insulation properties (it should not be used in humid areas).
 Also, it is more inflammable than stone wool.